PADI Diving Courses

 Join us on our dive boat for two open water dives, at the Mnemba Atoll Marine Park.
 You will be guided by a PADI instructor while diving to a maximum depth of 12 meters.

 Dive theory with Spanish Dancer Divers is easy, flexible and in your own pace and language.
-We understand the value of your vacation time and so, we wish to spare you hours of classroom time.
-For that reason, we are using the new PADI Open Water eLearning.
+We understand the value of your vacation time.
+That is why we are using the new PADI Open Water eLearning.
+In this way, you can complete the theory study at home, while keeping your valuable vacation time for the Fun Part On average, the eLearning takes about 10–15 hours to complete.

 Day one (5-7 hours)

-Learn and practice dive skills in shallow protected water.
+Learn and practice dive skills in shallow, protected water.
 Doing so, will build your confidence as a diver and prepare you for your first open water dive.
-Once you are ready and confident, you will experience your first open water dive to 12 meters.
+Once you are ready and confident, you will experience your first open water course dive to 12 meters.

 Day two (5-7 hours)

 Acquire and practice additional dive skills in shallow water.
-Once you have mastered these skills in shallow water, it is time to practice them in deeper water, on your second Open water dive to 12 meters.
+Once you have mastered these skills in shallow water, it is time to practice them in deeper water, on your second open water course dive to 12 meters.

 Day three (5-6 hours)